ChicoState/UX-MusicMirror/phaseI/README.md

 - Help users recognize, diagnose, and recover from errors
 - Help and documentation

  For each heuristic, we gave a score(1-10), and a description.
 The score is based on how well the competitors follow the heuristics.
-The description provides the reasoning behind the score and possible recommendations for lower heuristic scores.
+The description provides the reasoning behind the score and possible recommendations for improving the heuristic scores.

  Competitive analysis, personas and scenarios, and heuristic evaluations were valuable in identifying weaknesses with other competitors and identifying user needs.
 As well as providing useful insights into leveraging an improved design compared to our competitors.